Meet our trustees

 The Trustees of the Scottish Seabird Centre are all unpaid volunteers and include residents of North Berwick and East Lothian.

-To support Scotland's Year of Young People we are looking for a young person to join our Board.
-The closing date for applications has passed and we will announce our new Board member soon.
+To support Scotland's Year of Young People we were looking for a young person to join our Board.
+We are delighted to have appointed two exceptional individuals, Erin and Philip.
+Read on for their profiles.

 David Windmill, Chair